New Zealand has made commitments to the following international and domestic emission targets.

-In 2019, the Climate Change Response (Zero Carbon) Amendment Act set into law a new domestic 2050 target:
+In 2019, the Climate Change Response (Zero Carbon) Amendment Act set into law domestic targets to:

-- net zero emissions of all greenhouse gases other than biogenic methane by 2050
+- reduce net emissions of all GHG's other than biogenic methane to zero by 2050

-It updates our former domestic 2050 target, which was to reduce greenhouse gas emissions to 50 per cent below 1990 gross GHG levels by 2050.
+It updates our former domestic 2050 target, which was to reduce GHG emissions to 50 per cent below 1990 gross GHG levels by 2050.

 The domestic targets under the Climate Change Response Act are point year targets.
 This means they are goals that we must meet in a specific year.

-The Climate Change Commission is tasked with advising the Government on emissions budgets.
+The Climate Change Commission is tasked with advising the Government on emissions budgets and monitoring its progress.

 Although New Zealand chose to take its 2020 target under the UNFCCC rather than the Kyoto Protocol, we decided to apply the Kyoto Protocol rules in our target accounting to ensure transparency and consistency.

-We report progress towards the 2020 target in the net position report.
+We reported on the 2020 target in the net position report.